Aikikai: Aikikai style of aikido

 Kazuo Chiba has implied that the style of training in Hombu concentrated less on physical rigor because of its demographic: "A large portion of the membership at Iwama Dojo consisted of local farmers, hard workers who spent all day in the fields.
 They had thick bones and great physical strength, combined with a peculiar local character known as "Mito kishitsu," a type of manliness close to gallantry.

 Altogether, it was quite an opposite culture from Hombu Dojo in Tokyo.
 Because it is in the capital of Japan, Hombu’s membership consists of white-collar workers, intellectuals, businessmen, politicians and university students."

-It has been noted by aikido researchers affiliated with other styles that many of the senior teachers at the Aikikai spent little time training under Morihei Ueshiba, and that Kisshomaru Ueshiba and Koichi Tohei were largely responsible for the Aikikai curriculum and following Tohei's departure, Kisaburo Osawa.
-As a result, it has been argued that the teachings of the Aikikai are derived from those of the first Doshu, Kisshomaru, and that the art promulgated by the Aikikai differs from that taught by Morihei Ueshiba.
+It has been noted by aikido researchers affiliated with other styles that many of the senior teachers at the Aikikai spent little time training under Morihei Ueshiba, and that Kisshomaru Ueshiba and Koichi Tohei (and following Tohei's departure, Kisaburo Osawa) were largely responsible for the Aikikai curriculum.
+As a result, it has been argued that the teachings of the Aikikai are derived from those of the second Doshu, Kisshomaru, and that the art promulgated by the Aikikai differs from that taught by the founder, Morihei Ueshiba.